Optimal Transformations of Muller Conditions: Conclusions

 \subsection{The deterministic parity hierarchy}

 As we have mentioned in the introduction, deterministic Büchi automata have strictly less expressive power than deterministic Muller automata.
-However, every language recognized by a Muller automaton can be recognized by a deterministic parity automaton, but we might require at least some number of priorities to do so.
+However, every language recognised by a Muller automaton can be recognised by a deterministic parity automaton, but we might require at least some number of priorities to do so.
 We can assign to each regular language $L\subseteq \Sigma^\oo$ the optimal number of priorities needed to recognise it using a "deterministic automaton".
-We obtain in this way the \AP""deterministic parity hierarchy"", first introduced by Mostowski in \cite{mostowski1984RegularEF}, represented in figure \ref{Fig_ParityHierarchy}.
-In that figure, we denote by $[\mu,\eta]$ the set of languages over an alphabet $\Sigma$ that can be recognized using a deterministic "$[\mu,\eta]$-parity" automaton.
-The intersection of the levels $[0,k]$ and $[1,k+1]$ is exactly the set of languages recognized using a $"\mathit{Weak}_k"$ deterministic automaton.
+We obtain in this way the \AP""deterministic parity hierarchy"", first introduced by Mostowski in~\cite{mostowski1984RegularEF}, represented in Figure~\ref{Fig_ParityHierarchy}.
+In that figure, we denote by $[\mu,\eta]$ the set of languages over an alphabet $\Sigma$ that can be recognised using a deterministic "$[\mu,\eta]$-parity" automaton.
+The intersection of the levels $[0,k]$ and $[1,k+1]$ is exactly the set of languages recognised using a $"\mathit{Weak}_k"$ deterministic automaton.

-This hierarchy is strict, that is, for each level of the hierarchy there are languages that do not appear in lower levels \cite{wagner1979omega}.
+This hierarchy is strict, that is, for each level of the hierarchy there are languages that do not appear in lower levels~\cite{wagner1979omega}.

 We observe that the set of languages that can be recognised by a deterministic "Rabin" automaton using $r$ Rabin pairs is the level $[1,2r+1]$.
 Similarly, the languages recognisable by a deterministic "Streett" automaton using $s$ pairs is $[0,2s]$.\\